unlocomqx/addons-docs/docs/src/dynamicproduct/product-config/18-calculation.md

 In the above example, all the conditions will be interpreted then the specified field formula then the specified grid and so on, thus allowing a finer control over the calculation order.

+## Reordering the items

+You can always drag the items to reorganize them.
+The module will execute the steps from top to bottom in order.